Back to Guides

 What a useful treaty page should clarify

 The page should explain that treaty questions usually sit inside a broader cross-border analysis.
-Personal facts, tax residency, investment structure, timing, and the interaction with other reporting obligations can all shape the answer.
+Personal facts, financial residency, investment structure, timing, and the interaction with other reporting obligations can all shape the answer.

 That is why treaty research should make a reader more precise, not more casual.
 It should help them understand where specialist input becomes necessary.